Writers' Day History

 “Mining the Personal for your Nonfiction” with Patricia Reis

 Author, visual artist, filmmaker, and therapist Patricia Reis discussed using personal experiences, memories, documents, letters, diaries, and more to craft nonfiction of any length.
-Topics included using personal elements and materials in nonfiction rather than fiction, how resources can be gathered, what it's like to present a relative's story - and your own - so candidly, and dealing with family reactions while a project is in process and after it's published.
+Topics included using personal elements and materials in nonfiction rather than fiction, how resources can be gathered, what it's like to present a relative's story - and your own - so candidly, and dealing with family reactions while a project is in

 "Standing Your Ground: Reading in Public" with Charles Coe